 In the featured video, we observe several gentlemen utilizing hand held tools to construct a log cabin from the ground up.
 Their attention to detail and expert handling of the wood clearly demonstrates their desire to build a properly insulated and sturdy structure.

 Despite this, there are several nuances to constructing a log cabin that isn't entirely evident in the video.
 Let's take a more in-depth look at what it takes to build a log cabin.

 Featured Log Cabin Video – Building a Log Cabin by Hand

-When a log cabin is built the timber can be shaped into several profiles.
+When a building log cabin is with the use of timber which can be shaped into several profiles like window frames and wall log.
 Depending on the profile of the wood, any number of nails, fasteners, or spikes can be used to fix the timber in place as they're stacked horizontally to form the walls of the structure.
 Let's take a look at the main types of log profiles.